ystv/badger/dev-docs/desktop-architecture.md

 5. It calls `exposedActionCreators.someAction(someParams)` and dispatches the resulting action to the main store
 6. This creates a standard Redux action that's handled the usual way by the main store's reducers
 7. The result of it makes its way back to the renderer process store as above.
+8. The result of the dispatch (step 3) is also sent back to the renderer process.
+This lets you use things like [the result of an async thunk](https://redux-toolkit.js.org/api/createAsyncThunk#handling-thunk-results).